-The BMD-2 UA model is available for download to MetaVR customers on active software maintenance.
-MetaVR models are encrypted and require a hardware dongle to view.
-Click here to request a MetaVR download account if you do not already have an account (and your MetaVR product is on active maintenance).
+The BMD-2 UA model is available for download to MVRsimulation's customers on active software maintenance.
+MVRsimulation's models are encrypted and require a hardware dongle to view.